Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Anger may take different forms during the grieving process.
-Dog owners may be angry with themselves, with God, with others.
+Dog owners may be angry with themselves, with God, and with others.
 They may be angry with the whole situation as if they could have willingly stopped death from occurring.

 It Is Common to Ask Questions

-As mentioned, anger may also be directed towards God: "Why did you have to take my dog from me?"
+As mentioned, anger may also be directed toward God: "Why did you have to take my dog from me?"
 Dog owners with this type of anger may not like others telling them that it was simply God's plan.
 They may have prayed to God when their dogs were sick in hopes of healing, and now they are angry that God didn't fulfill their wishes.

 Anger Is Simply a Symptom of Pain